mbavar/mbavar.github.io/_posts/2019-12-23-optimistic-concurrency.md

 	return nil
 }
 ```
 This is a natural implementation, but also a pretty bad one.
 The main positive point about it is that it allows concurrent reads.
 And it is safe and correct!
 On the negative, it does not support updates to different keys at the same time.
 The problem is that this *KVStore* is too pessimistic and locks down the whole system for every write.
-It is natural to wonder if there is a solution with better write contention behavior.
+It is natural to wonder if there is a solution with better write contention.

 ## Sidestepping the global lock (when you can)
 The problem is that golang maps (and most other hash maps) do not support concurrent reads/writes.
 So it seems rather difficult to get rid of this global lock or reduce contention.
 We can make progress however by relaxing the problem.
 Suppose we know that in our application most writes are to the existing keys.
 This is natural in many applications.
 For example, if the key-value store holds some data related to each user, in general we'd expect introduction of new users to be rare compared to the changes to the data of the existing ones.
 To this end, we consider the following modified interface.

 ```go